MW 4x6 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is crucial in the aspect of protecting young children.
-Additionally, tiny parts of these magnets can complicate diagnosis in case of swallowing.
+- Possible danger arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the aspect of protecting young children.
+Furthermore, miniscule components of these magnets can be problematic in medical diagnosis after entering the body.

 Magnets will attract to each other, so remember not to allow them to pinch together without control or place your fingers in their path.